cozygene/MTV-LMM/README.md

 1. Clone this repository ('MTV-LMM') and save it on your computer.
 2. Set 'dir_path' in files : E_step_1.R, TE_step_3.R to the path in which you saved the main directory  (e.g., "~/Dropbox/MTV-LMM/").
-3. Set 'init = read.table('init_example.txt') in files : E_step_1.R, TE_step_3.R.
+3. Set init = read.table('init_example.txt') in files : E_step_1.R, TE_step_3.R.
-3. Set 'gcta path' in the init_example.txt file to the path in which you saved GCTA  (e.g., "/Users/liatshenhav/Downloads/gcta_1.91.3beta_mac/bin/gcta64")
+4. Set 'gcta path' in the init_example.txt file to the path in which you saved GCTA  (e.g., "/Users/liatshenhav/Downloads/gcta_1.91.3beta_mac/bin/gcta64")
-4. Open your terminal and navigave to the cloned repository.
+5. Open your terminal and navigave to the cloned repository.
-5. Run chmod +x run_TE_example.sh ; chmod +x Time_explainability/TE_step_2.sh (execute permissions).
+6. Run chmod +x run_TE_example.sh ; chmod +x Time_explainability/TE_step_2.sh (execute permissions).
-6. Run the file 'run_TE_example.sh' from the main directory.
+7. Run the file 'run_TE_example.sh' from the main directory.

 Input -